c3333/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="wait"></a>wait

-Wartet, bis alle Befehle, die an das accelerator_view-Objekt gesendet wurden, abgeschlossen sind.
+Wartet, bis alle Befehle, die an das accelerator_view Objekt übermittelt wurden, beendet werden.

 ### <a name="syntax"></a>Syntax